 - Delta Tech’s Professional Truck Driving Program provides a more in-depth look at life on the road and provides you with the education to build a rewarding career in truck driving.
 During the 20-week program, instructors will help you become eligible for entry-level employment as a licensed CDL truck driver and qualify you for a variety of careers in the transportation industry.

-To learn more about CDL Training and truck driving education in Mississippi, contact our Admissions Team.
+To learn more about CDL and truck driving training at Delta Tech, fill out the form below to contact our Admissions Team.